-Tutoring is free to students, and supports the acquisition of course knowledge and skills as well as general study skills and strategies.
-Students may begin using tutoring at any time during the semester.
-Tutoring is offered in a variety of formats through the Academic Resource Center, the STEM Achievement Center, and the Writing Center depending on the subject matter.
-For more information, visit the website at: www.cuyamaca.edu/tutoring
+We make good students better!
+Tutoring is free and students may begin using services at any point in the semester.
+Learning Assistants -most of whom are current or former Cuyamaca students, themselves - help students adapt to college, learn course skills and content, refine general study skills and strategies, and become more confident, independent learners.
+Tutoring is offered in a variety of formats through the Academic Resource Center (ARC), the STEM Achievement Center, and the Writing Center course and student need.
+For more information and current hours, please, visit the website at: www.cuyamaca.edu/tutoring